Q: We noticed some recent changes at your Smashwords Publishing Page. Can you tell us what changes you are making and why?

 Q: What about keeping relationships straight?
 The characters’ relationships to one another.
 Is that a challenge for you?

 A: It sure enough can be.
-In fact, in the series Duplicity, there is this family, the Voclain’s, that plays an important role in the story.
-I had to create a pedigree chart of that family, to recognize keep the relationships straight and understand the dynamics of the family.
+For instance, in the series Duplicity, there is this family, the Voclain’s, that we meet in Book 3, a Calculated Risk.
+This family plays an important role in the story.
+I had to create a pedigree chart of the family, to recognize and keep the relationships straight and understand the dynamics of the family.
 I needed to make sure I knew how they all interconnected.
-I even developed backstories for most of the key characters.
+I even developed backstories for most of the key characters, which also required doing some historical homework to keep dates and events in alignment.
 Bits and pieces of those backstories find their way into the novels, but not everything.
 It just helped me understand my characters better.
 I needed to know more about them in order to recognize how they would conduct themselves throughout the story.
 I’m actually considering sharing some of those backstories, and maybe even the pedigree chart to readers on my email subscribers list – Occasional insider perks for being a loyal fan and faithful subscriber.

 Q: Well then let’s talk about your fan’s and subscribers.
 How do they affect your writing?